Contact us at 914-666-4665

 Brain Fog and Cognitive Dysfunction in Lyme Disease: Symptoms and Causes

 Brain Fog and Cognitive Dysfunction in Lyme Disease: Symptoms and Causes Many patients with Lyme disease describe a frustrating and often frightening experience: they can no longer think the way they used to.
 Brain fog in Lyme disease reflects slowed thinking, poor concentration, and memory problems driven by neurologic and inflammatory changes.
-Concentration is harder.
+Concentration becomes harder.

 Brain Fog and Cognitive Dysfunction in Lyme Disease: Symptoms and Causes Read More »